 What our world needs is thriving parents of small children.

-It was a freezing cold winter (the kind with squicky snow) when I gave birth to my daughter in my hometown (Warsaw) in Europe.
+It was a freezing cold winter (the kind with squicky snow) when I gave birth to my daughter in my hometown in Europe.
 I cared for her on my own (friends/family nearby) for 3 months.
-It was hard at times, but we found our flow.
+It was hard,

 I was high in hopes of sharing the load with my partner once we join in Seattle....
-Although I lived far from home before (in North Italy) this time I hit the wall...
-I remember this vividly: feeling depleted, overwhelmed and isolated taking care of my infant daughter 24/7 with no support within 5000 miles.
+Although I lived in different countries before, I hit the wall this time...
+I remember vividly: feeling depleted, overwhelmed, and isolated, taking care of my infant daughter 24/7 with no support within 5000 miles.

-I was craving opportunities to calm down my nervous system, recharge, reconnect with myself, and connect with humans.
-Other than my daughter (or my not very supportive partner).
+I was craving opportunities to calm down my nervous system, recharge, reconnect with myself.

-Inspired by near-desperation, I decided to try meditation with my daughter in arms.
+Inspired by near-desperation, I decided to try practicing with my daughter in arms.
 To my surprise, it worked.
-Not only did I feel recharged, calmer, more patient, and connected, but my daughter seemed to benefit.
+Not only did I feel nourished, calmer, more patient, and happy, but my daughter seemed to benefit in the same way.
 Wow!
 I discovered a way to replenish while caring for my daughter!

 It soon became clear to me that many other moms feel isolated and stressed out just like me.
 Craving emotional support and a break.
 That's when the Parents' Pause started.
-Taking moments to PAUSE while caring for our children proved to be very effective.
+Taking moments to PAUSE while caring for our children proved to be potent.

-Hundreds of articles, research studies, many courses and certificated later I can assure you - the benefits of meditation are endless.
-Reducing the feeling of isolation and negative self-talk, preventing burnout, helping with emotional regulation and coping, improving mood, immune system, reducing stress, reducing Post Part Depression, even the unconscious bias, etc.
+Hundreds of articles, research studies, many courses, and certificates later, I can assure you - the EMOTIONAL SELFCARE rooted in mindfulness has endless benefits.
+Reducing the feeling of isolation and negative self-talk, preventing burnout, helping with emotional regulation and coping, improving mood, immune system, reducing stress, reducing Post Part Depression, and lowers the risk of your kids being depressed later in life, etc.

 We rolled out programs and tailored tools that deliver those benefits to exhausted, sleep-deprived, and overstressed parents (I've been there, I know.)

-It means that your transformation and new skills create conditions for your kids to grow in a truly nurturing environment - giving them advantage for life.
-Emotionally resilient mom is modeling essential coping skills and healthy patterns via osmosis (not literally, but you get the idea).
-The first 3 years of life are foundational.
+It means that your transformation and new skills allow your kids to grow in a truly nurturing environment - giving them an advantage for life.
+An emotionally resilient mom is modeling essential coping skills and healthy patterns via osmosis (not literally, but you get the idea).
+The first 3 years of life are critical.

-Scientific research on mindfulness, self-compassion, early child development, human attachment inform my work.
+Scientific research on mindfulness, self-compassion, early child development, human attachment inform our work.
 The practices are trauma-informed and tailored for new and early parents.

 I am excited to invite YOU to this journey of self-discovery, presence, and emotional self-tuning.